sindresorhus/weechat-notification-center/readme.md

 ### activate_bundle_id

 Default: `com.apple.Terminal`
+Values: `'com.apple.Terminal'`, `'com.googlecode.iterm2'` or any bundle ID that your terminal uses.

+App to activate when the notification is clicked.

-Values: `'com.apple.Terminal'`, `'com.googlecode.iterm2'` or any bundle identifier that your terminal uses.
-The value for your app can be found in `/Applications/<MyTerminal>.app/Contents/Info.plist` right below the `CFBundleIdentifier` key.
+The app bundle ID can be found in `/Applications/<MyTerminal>.app/Contents/Info.plist`, right below the `CFBundleIdentifier` key.

 ## License